meltano/meltano/docs/src/_reference/command-line-interface.md

 - `--variant=<variant>`: Add a specific (non-default) [variant](/concepts/plugins#variants) of the identified [discoverable plugin](/concepts/plugins#discoverable-plugins).

-- `--include-related`: Also add transform, dashboard, and model plugins related to the identified discoverable extractor.

 ## `config`

 Enables you to manage the [configuration](/guide/configuration) of Meltano itself or any of its plugins, as well as [plugin extras](#how-to-use-plugin-extras).